der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 # Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[executeInParallel(String functionName, String optionalCallbackFunctionName)](#executeinparallel~string-functionname_-string-optionalcallbackfunctionname~)|void|Executes the function indicated by functionName on each BingAdsAccount matched by this selector and optionally invokes the callback function indicated by optionalCallbackFunctionName. <br />
+[executeInParallel(String functionName, String optionalCallbackFunctionName)](#executeinparallel~string-functionname_-string-optionalcallbackfunctionname~)|void|Executes the function indicated by functionName on each BingAdsAccount matched by this selector and optionally invokes the callback function indicated by optionalCallbackFunctionName.
 [executeInParallel(String functionName, String optionalCallbackFunctionName, String optionalInput)](#executeinparallel~string-functionname_-string-optionalcallbackfunctionname_-string-optionalinput~)|void|Executes the function indicated by functionName on each BingAdsAccount matched by this selector and optionally invokes the callback function indicated by optionalCallbackFunctionName.
-The optional optionalInput argument will be used in the parallel function execution, if specified. <br />
+The optional optionalInput argument will be used in the parallel function execution, if specified.
 [get](#get)|[BingAdsAccountIterator](./BingAdsAccountIterator)|Returns an iterator that you use to get the accounts based on the selector's selection criteria.
 [withAccountNumbers(String[] accountNumbers)](#withaccountnumbers~string-accountnumbers~)|[BingAdsAccountSelector](./BingAdsAccountSelector)|Returns a selector that will return only bing ads accounts with the specified account numbers.
 [withCondition(String condition)](#withcondition~string-condition~)|[BingAdsAccountSelector](./BingAdsAccountSelector)|Returns a selector that limits the accounts it returns to those that match the filter criteria.